 Play in Motion Occupational Therapy works with children ages 1 – 18 who need assistance with reaching their developmental milestones.
 We focus on fine motor skills (upper extremity strength, bilateral coordination, in hand manipulation, dexterity and finger isolation), sensory integration, sensory-based motor dysfunction, feeding concerns and difficulties with written output.
-We also work with children to ensure that they are developmentally ready to enter Kindergarten.
+Our therapists will work to advocate for your child to have appropriate supports in kindergarten so they can thrive.
 Not only do we work with families but we also work with the schools for consultation, assessments and program development.

 However, for many other children, learning how to colour, hold a pencil, cut with scissors, complete a maze and put together a puzzle can become an overwhelming task.
 The development of fine motor skills is necessary for learning how to read and to write.
 It is also important for the functional activities of life such as getting dressed independently (buttons, zippers, lacing).
 All young children will experience greater success when they are provided with activities that promote the development of fine motor skills.

 It’s easy to tell whether your child is a picky eater…..but determining why your child is a picky eater is more difficult.
 Is there an oral motor delay?
-Does he have oral and tactile sensory issues?
-Does she have unwillingness to try new food?
+Do they have oral and tactile sensory issues?
+Do they feel nervous to try new food?

 A picky eater can be stressful in the house and there is always fear of impaired growth complications and poor nutritional intake.
-Play in Motion works with children and families to determine the cause of their feeding difficulties and provide therapy sessions to help alleviate these difficulties.
+Play in Motion works with children and families to determine the cause of their feeding difficulties, to understand what foods feel safe for your child and why, and to provide therapy sessions to help alleviate challenges around trying new foods.